Critical Temperature(s) of Sierpinski Carpet(s): Results

 For a carpet of generation $k$, the linear size of the fundamental tile is $L = a^k$.
-The fractal dimension of this class of Sierpi\'{n}ski carpets follows from elementary considerations and is given by In contrast, the spectral dimension $d_s$ is considerably more difficult to determine.
-While one trivially has $d_f \to 2$ in the limit $a>> b$, only general bounds are known in most cases.
+The fractal dimension of this class of Sierpi\'{n}ski carpets follows from elementary considerations and is given by In contrast, the spectral dimension $d_s$ is considerably more difficult to determine; while one trivially has $d_s \to 2$ in the limit $a>> b$, only general bounds are known in most cases.
 In particular, the general inequalities $d>d_f\geq d_s$ and $d_s > \tfrac{2d_f}{1+d_f}>1$ hold true \cite{Barlow}.
+In this paper we thus study only the dependence $T_c(d_f)$ which is straightforward to determine from our data.

-Figure~\ref{pattern} reveals a nontrivial organization of the critical eigenvalues $\lambda_c$ as a function of the fractal dimension $d_f$.
-Rather than collapsing onto a single curve, the data appear to arrange themselves into two distinct branches.
-The upper branch connects smoothly to the two-dimensional Ising limit $(d_f,\lambda_c)=(2,2.4142)$, while the lower branch seems to extend toward the one-dimensional limit $(1,1)$.
-This separation suggests that the critical behavior of Sierpi\'{n}ski carpets is not determined by the fractal dimension alone, but may also depend on additional geometric features, such as lacunarity or connectivity patterns encoded in the parameters $(a,b)$.
-While the present data does not allow for a definitive classification, the observed structure hints at a richer organization of universality classes on fractal lattices, warranting further investigation.
+Fig.~\ref{pattern} reveals a nontrivial organization of the critical eigenvalues $\lambda_c$ as a function of the fractal dimension $d_f$.
+Rather than collapsing onto a single universal curve, the data naturally organize into geometric families associated with fixed values of $(a-b)$.
+In particular, the regular Sierpiński carpets may be grouped into sequences of the form $SC_k(2n+m,m)$, where $n$ labels the family while $m$ parametrizes the individual members within it.
+For fixed $n$, these families interpolate between the square-lattice limit $m=0$, corresponding to $d_f=2$ and increasingly filamentary, gasket-like, geometries approaching an effectively one-dimensional regime in the limit $m\to\infty$, where $d_f\to1$.

-\subsection{Tilting}
+The present data therefore suggest that the critical behavior of Sierpiński carpets is not determined uniquely by the fractal dimension alone, but also depends on additional geometric characteristics of the construction, such as connectivity and lacunarity.
+Interestingly, the lowest family --- containing the canonical carpet $SC_k(3,1)$ --- also exhibits the slowest numerical convergence together with the most demanding computational scaling.
+By contrast, the higher families converge substantially faster and display behavior progressively closer to the ordinary two-dimensional Ising model.
+This observation indicates that the present study probes precisely the most nontrivial region currently accessible within our computational resources.

+\section{Tilting}